KyleSmith0905/ysk-kyle/README.md

 ## How To Use

+### Hyperlink
+If you find a bubble that is glowing blue, you may click on the bubble to bring you to another page.

-### Travel Mode
+### Settings Panel
-Click on the top-left button to open a menu, then tap on "Travel Mode" to switch between travel modes.
+Click on the top-left button to open a menu, there will be several settings listed.

+#### Travel Mode
 Travel modes include:
 - Browser (default): Just like a browser.
 Move the scroll bars or drag around to move.
 - Edge Scroller: Move your mouse to the edge of the screen to move.
 - Control Stick: Just like a video game controller.
 Move a stick around to move.